mwgg/passera/README.md

 To login, fire up Passera and enter the password you chose and your real password will be copied to clipboard.

-Linux/Mac/Windows binaries are available for download from the this repository.

 #### Turn `githubPasswd123` into `dpu7{Lrby(vQLd8m`

 This software is for privacy-aware people that understand the need to